 Be honest with yourself too.
 Admitting that there is a problem can be difficult; it takes courage to step into the pain for resolution.

 In other words, what pain are you trying to resolve and deal with via your addiction?

 We are social beings, wired for attachment, relationship and love.
 With COVID restrictions ongoing, taking the extra initiative to connect is important.
 Seek support and comfort from a trusted friend or family member.

 Seek Professional Support

 Because addiction is an attempt to solve your own emotional pain or traumas, getting a trained professional on board can be beneficial and recommended.
 Quite simply, we cannot change what we are not aware of.
-Counselling seeks to make unconscious process conscious, so you can make the changes you want to.
-That makes it sounds so simple, and in theory it is.
-But the complexities of being a human can make the road of recovery a difficult one.
+Counselling seeks to make the unconscious process conscious, so you can make the changes you want to.
+That makes it sounds so simple, and in theory, it is.
+But the complexities of being a human can make the road to recovery a difficult one.

 Gaining support from a trained addiction professional gives you the opportunity to delve deeper into what is causing the pain, gain self-awareness and find emotional resolution and healing.

 Since 2009 we have been supporting individuals, couples and professional relationships back into a state of thriving and fulfilment.
 Get in touch today.

 If you do feel like you need some help and support, our Leone Centre professionals are available 7 days a week.
 Call us on 020 3930 1007.
 We can also provide fast track therapy.